The short answer

 What other cancers should I watch for?

-Lymphoma (swollen nodes, treatable with CHOP chemo), mast cell tumor (skin lumps, often curable with surgery), osteosarcoma (sudden lameness), hemangiosarcoma (sudden collapse).
+Lymphoma (swollen nodes), mast cell tumour (skin lumps, often curable with early surgery), osteosarcoma (sudden lameness), and hemangiosarcoma (sudden collapse).
+Any of the above warrant prompt Calgary veterinary assessment.

 When should cancer screening start?